COVID-19 Alternative Housing Program

 In addition to prioritizing the vulnerable populations described above, the City launched a Front Line Worker Housing program at the onset of the coronavirus public health emergency.
 The program aimed to meet the emergency health care and COVID-19 Alternative Housing program workforce demands, should San Francisco face a workforce shortage; to prevent the spread of the virus by safely isolating City and City-funded community partners from their household members; and to provide respite for those who may be working extended hours in the face of the pandemic.
 From March through early August, this program served 1,128 front-line workers at a dedicated hotel site.
 The Front Line Worker Housing program has now transitioned to an on-demand, flexible hotel accommodation model that can address the critical emergency needs of first responders and employees who test positive for COVID-19 or are suspected of having COVID-19 and are unable to safely self-isolate/quarantine due to their housing situation.

-The City has established a variety of COVID-19 Alternative Housing options, including private hotels, congregate sites, trailers and recreational vehicles (RVs).
+The City has established a variety of COVID-19 Alternative Housing options, including private hotels, congregate sites, and trailers.
 Many sites have on-site medical and behavioral health staff as needed for guests.
 Public health and human service officials assess and determine the most appropriate housing option and on-site services to meet the needs of the different populations.

-How do individuals move in and out of the different Alternative Housing site types?
+How do individuals move into and out of I/Q sites?

 There is a flow into and out of sites used for individuals isolating with COVID-19 at the Isolation & Quarantine (I/Q) Sites.
-When people with COVID-19 recover from the disease, they may go back to their home, or be transferred to a post-COVID congregate space or another hotel site.
+When people with COVID-19 recover from the disease and are given medical clearance to leave, they may go back to their original living location or be transferred back to their original SIP congregate shelter.
 This allows the City to provide rooms for newly diagnosed COVID-19 individuals and persons under investigation.
-Congregate settings are used for both COVID-19 positive or COVID-19 recovered persons experiencing homelessness.

 The data below provides demographic information for individuals accessing the City’s COVID-19 Alternative Housing Program.
 The filters at the top of the table display demographics based on the setting where individuals are served.
 For COVID-Positive/PUI sites, the graph in the bottom left corner reports the prior living situation of each guest.
 The chart on the bottom right expands that information: for all those who reported their prior living situation was experiencing homelessness, the percentage who were sheltered or unsheltered; and of those who were sheltered, the percentage from each type of sheltered living situation.